-Group-life method - A type of depreciation in which assets with similar useful lives and characteristics are aggregated into groups.
-Instead of calculating depreciation for individual assets, depreciation is calculated for each group.
+Group-life depreciation - A type of depreciation in which assets with similar useful lives and characteristics are aggregated into groups.
+Instead of calculating depreciation for individual assets, depreciation is calculated as a whole for each group.

 Incidental revenue - Revenue for switching, demurrage, storage, etc.